Hi everyone, Dong Ngo’s here! (Weird last name? Dong “Know” will do.)

 I remember every promise I’ve made—I don’t make one easily.
 Here is one:

-My reviews and how-to posts derive from my thorough first-hand testing or real-world experience.
-You'll find no bullshit, no click baits, no patchwriting, no pointless listicles, and no product pushing/placement on this website.
+Reviews and how-to posts on this website are based on thorough, firsthand testing or real-world experience.
+You’ll find no bullshit, no clickbait, no patchwriting, no pointless listicles, and no product pushing/placement here.

 Specifically:

-- I never intentionally mislead you for personal gain—via views and clicks or whatever form.
-I don't do clickbait.
+- I don’t intentionally mislead you for personal gain through views and clicks, or any other means.
+I don’t do clickbait.

-- I don't take money to say good (or bad) things, nor do I say good things so I can sell something.
+- I don’t accept money to say good (or bad) things, nor do I say good things just to sell something.
 (I get many offers, which is why my contact page seems unfriendly.)
-In other words, I'm not one of those "influencers."
+In other words, I’m not one of those “influencers.”

 - I don’t publish just marketing materials, specs, or commentaries and call it a review.